musadiqpeerzada/portfolio/data/blog/clean-code.md

 ### Exploring and Learning Boundaries

 When using third-party code, it's beneficial to write learning tests to understand its behavior.
 It's a good idea write some test for learn and understand how to use a third-party code.
 Newkirk calls such tests learning tests.
-These tests help us explore the API in isolation, ensuring we know how to configure and use it correctly before integrating it with your application.
-This approach reduces trial-and-error coding, clarifies the third-party code's functionality, and keeps your main codebase clean and focused on business logic.
+These tests help us explore the API in isolation, ensuring we know how to configure and use it correctly before integrating it with the application.
+This approach reduces trial-and-error coding, clarifies the third-party code's functionality, and keeps the main codebase clean and focused on business logic.

 ### Learning Tests Are Better Than Free

 Learning tests for third-party APIs are essentially an investment with no net cost, as they are part of the necessary learning process.
 They offer precise insights into the API, enhancing understanding without additional expense.
 Their value extends beyond initial learning; they serve as a safeguard for future updates to the third-party code, quickly highlighting any changes or incompatibilities.
-This proactive approach ensures that your application remains robust against external changes, making learning tests not just cost-effective but beneficial for maintaining and updating software dependencies.
+This proactive approach ensures that the application remains robust against external changes, making learning tests not just cost-effective but beneficial for maintaining and updating software dependencies.

 ### Using Code That Does Not Yet Exist

 When facing an undefined external API while developing a software component, it's strategic to design own interface based on our current understanding and needs.
 This approach not only prevents our progress from being blocked but also ensures the code remains focused and expressive.
 By encapsulating the interaction with the future API through an adapter, we create a single point of modification, maintaining clean code and easing future integration.
-This method also facilitates testing by providing clear boundaries within the system, allowing for the use of mock implementations and ensuring your usage of the eventual API remains correct.
+This method also facilitates testing by providing clear boundaries within the system, allowing for the use of mock implementations and ensuring the usage of the eventual API remains correct.

 ### Clean Boundaries